The early days

 Our accredited laboratory is one of only a few places in the world where you can see staff strapping strollers to treadmills, baking hundreds of scones in a week or subjecting toys to torture – all in the quest to find out what consumers really need to know.

 After 60 years we remain fiercely independent, proudly nonprofit and non-partisan.
-And with more than 190,000 members, we're Australia's largest and longest-running consumer organisation.
+And with a community of over 400,000 people, we're Australia's largest and longest-running consumer organisation.